microeinhundert/sst-edgedb-trpc-microservices/packages/README.md

 # Packages

-Contains packages used by apps and services.
+Contains packages used by apps, services and functions.